 Employees may be put on probation for a specified period of time for many reasons.
 The period of time is called a “probationary period.”
 During this period, it is important to understand your rights as an employee, your right to union representation, benefits, and overall employment law coverage.
 This page provides more information about your rights as a probationary employee.

-A worker may be considered "probationary" in a few situations:
+A worker may be considered on probation:

-- when the worker is first hired (whether under a union contract or based on the employer's personnel policies);
+- when the worker is first hired (whether under a union contract or based on the employer’s personnel policies).

 - when the worker is being disciplined by the employer.